tsproisl/SoMaJo/README.md

 ### Using the module

+Take a look at the [API
+documentation](https://github.com/tsproisl/SoMaJo/blob/master/doc/build/markdown/somajo.md).

-You can easily incorporate SoMaJo into your own Python projects.
-All you need to do is importing `somajo.SoMaJo`, creating a `SoMaJo` object and calling one of its tokenizer functions: `tokenize_text`, `tokenize_text_file`, `tokenize_xml` or `tokenize_xml_file`.
+You can incorporate SoMaJo into your own Python projects.
+All you need to do is importing `somajo`, creating a `SoMaJo` object and calling one of its tokenizer functions: `tokenize_text`, `tokenize_text_file`, `tokenize_xml` or `tokenize_xml_file`.
 These functions return a generator that yields tokenized chunks of text.
 By default, these chunks of text are sentences.
 If you set `split_sentences=False`, then the chunks of text are either paragraphs or chunks of XML.
 Every tokenized chunk of text is a list of `Token` objects.

-For more details, take a look at the [API documentation](https://github.com/tsproisl/SoMaJo/blob/master/doc/build/markdown/somajo.md).

 Here is an example for tokenizing and sentence splitting two
 paragraphs: